design-automation/gs-json/README.md

 ]
 ```

-The attributes and collections arrays each define the semantics.
+The attributes and groups arrays each define the semantics.

 ## Attributes
 Attributes are defined as follows:
-* {"uuid"="xxx", "name"="my_attrib", "topology"="xxx", "values"=[...], "map"=[...] }
+* {"name"="my_attrib", "topo_type"="xxx", "data_type"="xxx", "values"=[...], "values_map"=[...] }

-*topology* can be "points", "vertices", "edges", "wires", "faces", and "shells".
+*topo_type* can be "points", "vertices", "edges", "wires", "faces", and "shells".

+*data_type* can be "string", "number","boolean","string[]","number[]","boolean[]".

-*values* is an array the defines the set of values that will be assigned to the geometric entities.
-The values can be any valid JSON type.
+*values* is an array the defines the set of unique values that will be assigned to the geometric objects.
+The values must follow the data type specified in *data_type*.

-*map* is an array of indices, whose length is equal to the number of geometric entities.
+*values_map* is an array of indices, whose length is equal to the number of elements.

 ### Viewer Attributes
-Certain point attributes may be recognised by the viewer.
+Certain attributes may be recognised by the viewer.
 (This of course dpeends on the implementation of the viewer.)

 * position - the position of the point, in 3d [x,y.z] or 2d [x,y].
 * normal - the point normal vector, in 3d [x,y.z].
 * colour - the point colour, as [r,g,b].
-* xform - the point transformation matrix.
-(See https://threejs.org/docs/#api/math/Matrix4 for more information about the transformation matrix form.)

-## Collections
+## Groups
-A collection can contain:
-* geometric entities (explicit and implicit), and/or
-* other collections.

-Collections are homogeneous.
-All the entities in a collection must be of the same type.
-So for eample, if a collection contains EDGES, then all entities in that cillection will be EDGES.
-However, since collections can also contain other collections, it is still possible to group together non-homogeneous entities.
-For example, a collection can contain two other collectiosn, one EDGES and the other SHELLS.
+A group can contain geometric objects.
+Geometric objects may be contained in more than one group.

+Each group can have a single parent group.
+This allows groups to form a hierarchy.
+If no parent is defined, the the group is assumed to be a *root* or *top-level* group.

-Collections are defined as follows:
+Groups are defined as follows:
-* {"uuid"="xxx", "name"="my_coll", "typology"="xxx", "entities"=[...], "collections"=[...], "properties"={"key1":value1, "key2":value2, ...}}
+* {"name"="my_coll", "typology"="xxx", "objects"=[...], "parent_group"=[...], "properties"={"key1":value1, "key2":value2, ...}}

 *typology* is either "points", "vertices", "edges", "wires", "shells", "collections", or "none".

-*entities* is ...
+*objects* is an integer array of objects indices.

 *properties* is an object containing a set of key-value pairs.
 The key is a string, and is the name of the property.
 The value can be any valid JSON type.

 # Example
-WORK IN PROGRESS.

 There are some examples files here:
 * https://github.com/phtj/gs-JSON/tree/master/src/assets/gs-json